 At least 4 groups are required in the data model to prepare a matrix report.
-One should be a cross product group, one cell group & at least two groups should be within a cross product group.
+One should be a cross-product group, one cell group & at least two groups should be within a cross-product group.

 Q #20) Is it possible to have multiple layouts in a report?

 Ans: Yes, it is possible to have multiple layouts.
-We can use additional layout option in the layout editor tool.
+We can use an additional layout option in the layout editor tool.

-Hope the above article will help you to prepare for your interview and increase your knowledge of the concept of Oracle Forms and Reports.
+I hope the above article will help you to prepare for your interview and increase your knowledge of the concept of Oracle Forms and Reports.

 Read Next part 4: Top Oracle Apps and Oracle SOA Technical Interview Questions